 Applicants for the Masters of Science in Media Arts and Sciences (MAS) should have a Bachelor of Science degree and should have taken college-level linear algebra and statistics.
 Applicants should exhibit strong academic potential for success in both the Media Arts and STEM fields.

-Applicants for the Master of Arts in Humanities should show strong academic potential and a desire to combine the pursuit of knowledge in media arts with substantial coursework in a secondary field.
+Applicants for the Master of Arts in Humanities (MAH) should show strong academic potential and a desire to combine the pursuit of knowledge in media arts with substantial coursework in a secondary field.

-Applicants for the Master of Fine Arts degree should have strong artistic goals as well as strong academic ability.
+Applicants for the Master of Fine Arts (MFA) or PhD in Media Study degree should have strong artistic goals as well as strong academic ability.
 Although most successful applicants will have a creative portfolio of work samples, students from all majors are encouraged to apply.
-A strong fit between the student and the department’s strengths.
+A strong fit between the student and the department’s strengths is the most important criteria.
 Students are advised to visit the department’s faculty research page.

 Applicants may apply to only one degree at a time within the same department.